truenas/documentation/content/en/hub/tasks/administrative/update/ha-update-enterprise.md

 ---
 title: "Updating a High Availability System"
-description: "How to update a High Availability (HA) TrueNAS Enterprise system"
+description: "How to update a High Availability (HA) TrueNAS Enterprise system."
 ---

 Updating a TrueNAS Enterprise system that is configured for High Availability (HA) has a slightly different flow from non-HA systems or TrueNAS Core.